Disguised Writing and Anonymous Letters

 Anonymous-letter casework is among the oldest specialities in forensic document examination.
 Albert Osborn documented anonymous-letter examination principles in 1910.
 The FBI Questioned Documents Unit, established in 1932, handled threatening correspondence directed at federal officials as one of its core functions from its founding.
 The Lindbergh kidnapping case (1932) demonstrated both the power and the limits of handwriting evidence in this domain: the evidence that connected Bruno Richard Hauptmann to the ransom notes was compelling but contested, and the subsequent execution of Hauptmann based partly on that evidence has remained controversial in the questioned-documents literature.

 In contemporary practice, forensic linguists and handwriting examiners increasingly work together on anonymous-letter cases.
 Handwriting provides the physical connection between the writer's nervous system and the paper; linguistic analysis provides a second, independent evidential stream that may survive even when a writer manages reasonable handwriting disguise.
+The AFIS systems maintained by national police agencies also provide a parallel identification pathway when the envelope or document carries latent fingerprints.
 Neither discipline operates alone; the convergence of both is what courts in the US, UK, Germany, and Australia have found most persuasive in recent case law.

 The most common disguise technique is changing the overall slant of the writing.
 A right-handed writer with a natural forward slant may deliberately write with a vertical or backward slant.
 This is achievable for short samples, but maintaining it across a long document is cognitively demanding, and writers typically revert to their habitual slant under time pressure or when writing long, familiar words.
 The reversion is partial and gradual, not binary, producing a characteristic "slant drift" pattern where the disguised slant is most consistent at the beginning of the document and drifts toward natural at the end.